dmurdoch/rgl/cran-comments.md

 present to support extracting data from `"tri"` objects defined in it.

-Reverse dependency checks:  IN PROGRESS.
-After a random selection of 30% done, no changes.
+Reverse dependency checks:  I have run comparisons of checks of all reverse dependencies, with no non-negligible changes.

 Regarding CRAN checks:  I don't know what caused the vignette errors that are reported there, but I've seen